 If you have a smart TV, you can stream tunes directly from that.
 Or have a friend bring over their portable speakers.

 Now that you’ve covered all the bases, the last order of business is entertainment.
 You could always buy a few games from the party store or find printable games online, but the cheapest option is to let guests entertain themselves.
 It may sound like a silly idea, but think about the parties you’ve attended in the past.
 Did you spend your time playing games or chatting it up?
 Exactly.

 But if you insist, a costume contest or dance competition could be a viable option.

 A Final Thought

 As I mentioned earlier, you want to start planning now for your budget-friendly St. Patrick’s Day bash.
-If you wait until Friday afternoon to start shopping, expect slim pickings, which will mean more money spent.
-Most importantly, cash is king – stay away from plastic, and your wallet will thank you.
+If you wait until the day before to start shopping, expect slim pickings, which will mean more money spent.
+Most importantly, cash is king — stay away from plastic, and your wallet will thank you.
 Be safe and have fun!